 The Clinical Assessment Program provided the Court with the opportunity to contract with a psychologist to complete psychological evaluations on youth to assist the Court in appropriate dispositional options.
 Upon conclusion of the evaluation, the psychologist will provide the court with a written report or verbal testimony at a court hearing.
-The Court contracted with Dr. Howard Beazel to conduct psychological evaluations and competency evaluation on court ordered youth.
-In 2017, Dr. Beazel conducted no competency evaluations, five (5) mental health evaluations, one (1) intellectual evaluations, and two (2) sexual offender evaluations.
+The Court contracted with Dr. Howard Beazel and Dr. Courtney Huffman to conduct psychological evaluations and competency evaluation on court involved youth.
+In 2018, Dr. Beazel and Dr. Huffman conducted one (1) competency evaluations, five (5) mental health evaluations, and two (2) risk assessments.
 These evaluations and the accompanying reports are crucial in assisting the Court in making effective dispositions.